SEAT 600: Derivatives

 Several versions derived from the SEAT 600 were manufactured with SEAT parts by other companies.
 Many of which were built by Siata Española – the Spanish branch of Siata – but cars were also modified by other carbody makers.
-Among the derivatives developed by Siata Española in its factory in Tarragona, the Siata Formichetta, a commercial panel van derived form the 600 D, stands out, of which approximately 6,700 units were manufactured between 1961 and 1966 and were commercialized by SEAT.
+Among the derivatives developed by Siata Española in its factory in Tarragona, the Siata Formichetta, a commercial panel van derived from the 600 D, stands out, of which approximately 6,700 units were manufactured between 1961 and 1966 and were commercialized by SEAT.
 (Note: From 1963 to 1967, Carrocerías Costa also built a similar model to the Siata Formichetta known as the Furgoneta Costa of which 2,500 units were manufactured.)
 Other derivatives developed by Siata Española were: